openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 In the first case, the Model Optimizer generates the IR with required pre-processing layers and Inference Engine samples may be used to infer the model.

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
-Model Optimizer provides a number of command line parameters to specify them: `--scale`, `--scale_values`, `--mean_values`.
+Model Optimizer provides a number of command line parameters to specify them: `--mean`, `--scale`, `--scale_values`, `--mean_values`.

-If both mean and scale values are specified, the mean is subtracted first and then scale is applied.
+> **NOTE:** If both mean and scale values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
 Input values are *divided* by the scale value(s).
+If also `--reverse_input_channels` option is used, the reverse_input_channels will be applied first, then mean and after that scale.

 There is no a universal recipe for determining the mean/scale values for a particular model.
 The steps below could help to determine them:
 * Read the model documentation.
 Usually the documentation describes mean/scale value if the pre-processing is required.